Valeera Build Guide “The pleasure is mine.”

 Valeera's Role in the Current Meta

-Valeera is a great counter-pick against low-Health, high-priority targets; particularly Assassins known for their massive damage output such as Chromie, Kael'thas, or Jaina.
+Valeera is a great counter-pick against low-Health, high-priority targets; particularly Assassins known for their massive damage output such as Valla or Kael'thas.
 Valeera's damage and utility works best as a followup, first allowing her team to initiate before heading into the mix herself.
 She pairs excellently with Heroes who provide reliable crowd-control alongside high burst damage.
-When attempting to enter combat it is incredibly important for Valeera to avoid all damage (particularly AoE), as this will break her from Stealth and ruin her chance to get off an opener ability.
+When attempting to enter combat, it is incredibly important for Valeera to avoid all damage (particularly area of effect), as this will break her from Stealth and ruin her chance to get off an opener Ability.

 Due to her relatively weak PvE and her strong ganking potential, Valeera should spend most of the match roaming between lanes, looking for overextended enemy Heroes to pick off.
 Despite the fact that Valeera's true potential is best unfolded when she is able to roam and rotate between lanes, she is a respectable solo laner and can be played there if no other options are available for your team.